![]() | |

 This map shows the situation in 1645.
 The colony of New Haven later merged with Connecticut, taking Southold with it. |

-From a family history written in the early 1900s:
+Community leader From a family history written in the early 1900s:

 In 1635, three thousand settlers came to the Massachusetts Bay Colony and among these was Edward Winn with his wife Joanna, his daughters Ann and Elizabeth, and son Joseph.
 With them came his apprentice joiner, Moses Cleveland, a young lad of the Goode family.
 They had lived in Ipswich, England, where Edward was a master carpenter and housewright and they sailed from London.